burrojas26/Senior-Seminar-Burroughs/README.md

 12/18/24:
 Today I loaded the students into the program and sorted them by time.
 I am in the middle of trying to put the people without times at the end of the list instead of the beginning.
 I finished the student class, the course class, and I setup the data class to carry all of the data.

+1/22/24:
+Today I finished getting all of the people and courses into arraylists.
+I also created a 2d array for the schedule and added popularity to the courses.